These days, building websites or apps that attract and retain customers has become somewhat of a science.

 The types of sites you may look at during this analysis phase can vary dramatically.
-You could even look at sites that sell cat food as points of reference when designing an application for audio equipment.
-It's still relative and can be helpful because the user behaviour could very well be the same for both.
+Looking at cat food sites when designing an application for audio equipment can be helpful as a reference as the user behaviour could well be the same for both.

 03. Be an advocate for the user

 We often think of the user as our client, though it's not entirely true.
 In any project, there are sets of business objectives that need to be met and it's the UX designer's responsibility to meet those objectives, while at the same time informing the client about the user's needs.

-04. Forget about Nancy, think user types
+04. Forget about 'Nancy', think user types